 - Weaknesses – endurance, blocking and tackling, ball control.

 This is only a guide to give you an idea of your best position.
 It’s a good idea to play in the positions that interest you to get an even better idea of your best position in soccer.
+Sometimes, a player might start in one position and move to another.
+For example, Lionel Messi played in a few different positions as a youngster moving through the levels at Barcelona.

 Messi finding his best position

 Even when Messi began his career with the first team, he played as a winger.
-And then Pep Guardiola started using him as a false 9 – an unconventional striker who moves deep into midfield to draw central defenders out of position.
+Then, Pep Guardiola started using him as a false 9 – an unconventional striker who moves deep into midfield to draw central defenders out of position.
+So, try out some positions based on your likes and dislikes, strengths and weaknesses, and find the best position.

 What soccer position should I play?

+This depends on what you want to achieve.
+Try out different positions if you’re playing for fun with your friends.
+But if you’re going to play in your best position for a team and win games, then more thought is needed.
 As shown in the previous section, consider what you like and dislike and your strengths and weaknesses.
 This will give you a good idea of what position you should play.

 For instance, if you don’t have good running speed, fullback or winger probably isn’t the best position.
 But maybe your ball control, passing, blocking, and tackling are really good.
 That would likely mean central midfield or defensive midfield would be a good position for you.

-Weigh up what you like/dislike to do in soccer against your strengths/weaknesses to find the soccer position in which you should play.
+Weigh up what you like/dislike to do in soccer against your strengths/weaknesses to find the position you should play.

 What does your soccer position say about you?